brunocam11/facerec/README.md

 ## Contributing

 We welcome contributions!
+Please see the `CONTRIBUTING.md` file for guidelines.
 Some areas where contributions are particularly welcome:

 - Support for other cloud providers
 - Additional face recognition models
 - Performance optimizations
 - Documentation improvements

+## Important Considerations

+*   **External Service Costs & Limits:** The overall cost-effectiveness and performance rely heavily on AWS services (S3, SQS, EC2 Spot Instances) and Pinecone.
+Users should carefully review the pricing models, free tier limitations, and potential costs associated with these external services based on their expected usage.
+*   **Assumptions:** Performance benchmarks and cost savings compared to alternatives depend on specific workloads and configurations.
+Verify these assumptions for your use case.
+*   **Security:** Ensure proper IAM roles, security groups, and credential management practices are followed, especially regarding AWS keys and Pinecone API keys stored in the environment.